 - Aiding students for whom the pursuit of a college education is an unusual financial hardship

 Application for Admission and Financial Aid is a combined process for traditional undergraduate students at NNU.
-Priority for aid awards (scholarships, grants, loans, etc.) from federally funded and other programs will be given to students who have submitted an NNU Application for Admission and Financial Aid and the Free Application for Federal Student Aid (FAFSA) to NNU by February 1st for the following fall's admission.
-Students must apply for aid by completing the FAFSA each year after October 1st.
-The following information will explain this process in more detail.
+Priority for aid awards (scholarships, grants, loans, etc.) from federally funded and other programs will be given to students who have submitted an NNU Application for Admission and the Free Application for Federal Student Aid (FAFSA) to NNU by February 1st for the following fall's admission.
+Students must apply for NNU need based aid and federal grants and loans by completing the FAFSA each year after October 1st for the following fall semester.
+The information below explains this process in more detail.
 All institutional scholarships and grants are considered when determining a student's minimum financial aid award offer.

-The FAFSA can be completed at studentaid.ed.gov/fafsa and should be filed as early as possible after October 1st each year for the following school year.
+The FAFSA can be completed at studentaid.gov/fafsa and should be filed as early as possible after October 1st each year for the following school year.
 The FAFSA uses tax information from 2 years prior.
-Tax information for 2017 is used on the 2019-2020 FAFSA.
+Tax information for 2021 is used on the 2023-2024 FAFSA.

 Requirements for Financial Aid: To receive any financial assistance, students must maintain satisfactory academic progress toward a degree.
 The Standard of Satisfactory Academic Progress for Financial Aid is available through the Office of Financial Aid.